 In the meantime, she takes on hobbies like film photography and gardening.
 She also loves solo travelling and going to musical theatres (her favourite musicals are My Fair Lady and Phantom of the Opera!).
 Qing spends most of time running after her boyfriend’s pets — three dogs and two cats!

 Pablo is studying for a Masters in Psychology at the University of Glasgow, although he has never set foot in the Scottish city as it is taught wholly online.
-He hopes to train as a clinical psychologist and has had his expectations set for gender dominance in that role by being the only man in the Thrive Family!
+He is working towards eventually training as a clinical psychologist in the UK.

 As well as being a trained journalist, Pablo has more than ten years’ experience in digital communications and marketing, leading the Goodwood Estate’s (West Sussex, England) digital marketing and social media strategy until coming to Singapore in 2019.
 Outside of studying and the Thrive Family, Pablo enjoys exploring the hipster coffee shops, hawkers and restaurants of Singapore (and South East Asia) with his wife and 3-year-old daughter.

-Spring did her Masters in Mental Health in Children and Young People (Psychological Approaches) at the University of Edinburgh and obtained her Bachelors in Psychology (Honours) from Nanyang Technological University.
+Spring obtained her MSc from the University of Edinburgh and her Bachelors from Nanyang Technological University.
 She is a registered graduate member of the British Psychological Society (BPS).
-She has hopes of pursuing a Doctorate in Clinical Psychology in the near future.